receptron/graphai/README.md

 - *timeout*: An optional number, which specifies the maximum waittime in msec.
 If the associated agent function does not return the value in time, the "Timeout" error will be recorded.
 The returned value received after the time out will be discarded.
 - *isResult*: An optional boolean value, which indicates that the return value of this node, should be included as a property of the return value from the run() method of the GraphUI instance.
 - *priority*: An optional number, which specifies the priority of the execution of the associated agent (the task).
 Default is 0, which means "neutral".
 Negative numbers are allowed as well.
+- *if*: An optional data source property.
+The node will be activated only if the value from the data source is truthy.
+- *unless*: An optional data source property.
+The node will be activated only if the value from the data source is falty (including empty array).
+- *graph*: An optional property for nested agents, which specifies the inner graph.
+This value can be a graph itself or the data souce, whose value is a graph.

 ### Static Node